$N=1$ super Virasoro tensor categories: Tensor categories for the N=1 super Virasoro algebra

-\begin{prop} If $W$ is a $C_1$-cofinite lower-bounded generalized $\cS(c,0)$-module, then: \begin{enumerate} \item There exists a sequence of lower-bounded generalized $\cS(c,0)$-submodules such that $W_i/W_{i-1}$ is a highest-weight $\cS(c,0)$-module for $i=1, \dots n.$ \item For any such filtration of $W$, each $W_i$ is $C_1$-cofinite. \end{enumerate} \end{prop} \begin{proof} We prove part (1) by induction on $\dim(W/C_1(W))$.
-There is nothing to prove in the base case $\dim(W/C_1(W))=0$, since then Lemma \ref{le}(2) implies $W=0$.
+The proof of the following result is essentially the same as that of \cite[Propositions 3.1.2 and 3.1.3]{CJORY}, with some adjustments for the super Virasoro case: \begin{prop} If $W$ is a $C_1$-cofinite lower-bounded generalized $\cS(c,0)$-module, then: \begin{enumerate} \item There exists a sequence of lower-bounded generalized $\cS(c,0)$-submodules such that $W_i/W_{i-1}$ is a highest-weight $\cS(c,0)$-module for $i=1, \dots n.$ \item For any such filtration of $W$, each $W_i$ is $C_1$-cofinite. \end{enumerate} \end{prop} \begin{proof} We omit the proof of part (1) since it is almost exactly the same as that of \cite[Proposition 3.1.2]{CJORY} (see also the proof of \cite[Theorem 3.7]{CY}).

-Now assume $\dim(W/C_1(W))>0$.
-As $W$ is lower bounded, there is a parity-homogeneous $L_0$-eigenvector $w_1\in W$ whose conformal weight $h$ is minimal in the sense of Lemma \ref{le}(1).
-Then $\NS^+w_1=0$ and therefore $w_1$ is a highest-weight vector such that $w_1\notin C_1(W)$ by Lemma \ref{le}(1).
-Let $W_1=\langle w_1 \rangle$ be the highest-weight $\cS(c,0)$-submodule of $W$ generated by $w_1$.
-The quotient $W/W_1$ is lower bounded and $C_1$-cofinite by Lemma \ref{C1H}(1).
-Moreover, If $W/W_1=0$, then we are done.
-Otherwise, by induction, there is a sequence of lower-bounded generalized $\cS(c,0)$-submodules